Cancer Recurrence – Does It Mean That All Hope Is Lost?

 Epithelial ovarian cancer – According to a study published in Expert Review of Anticancer Therapy, this cancer has a recurrence rate of almost 85%.

-Breast cancer is also known for relapses.
+Breast cancer of certain types and stages is also known for relapses.
 The vast majority of breast cancer recurrences happen within 5 years after treatment.
 Regardless of the treatment method you received, the risk of relapse remains relatively constant.

 Types of cancer recurrence

 Depending on the location of the tumour and how far it has spread, we could classify cancer recurrences into three types:

 Local recurrence – The newly discovered cancer is in the same location or near the initial tumour.

 Regional recurrence – The newly discovered cancer has spread to nearby tissues and lymph nodes.

 Distant recurrence – The newly discovered cancer has spread to distant organs.
 We also refer to this process as metastasis.
 Note that the name of the cancer does not change even if it occurs elsewhere.
 For instance, lung cancer will still be called lung cancer even if the cells spread to the bone and form a tumour there.

 When your cancer treatment is complete, you need to undergo a number of tests and follow-up examinations to confirm the elimination of the tumour.
 During this phase, your doctors will look for any signs of remnant cancer cells.